 Reasons:London returns for the 3rd time to Old Street, London.
 An affordable single dayer, with an awesome line-up of speakers.
 Kicking off at 11:00AM on Friday 20th February, is the perfect way to finish your working week and start your weekend!

 Each time we have run Reasons at Old, it proven to be very popular by selling out!
 With limited seats, some amazing talent scheduled, and at a price lower than most one day events, this is a no brainer.
 Amazing speakers, beautiful venue, incredible price.
-Only £79 - that's it!
-No extras, VAT is included.
-Do not miss out on what is sure to be a big hit!
+(We are now sold out).

 Elliot Jay Stocks is Creative Director of Adobe Typekit, founder of typography magazine 8 Faces, and co-founder of Viewport Industries.
 His work can often be seen in books, blogs, and magazines.
 His client portfolio includes Virgin, Microsoft, Brooklyn Beta, Smashing Magazine, and MailChimp.